varya/varya.github.com/_posts/en/issues/2013-06-19-javascript-components.md

 As a widespread solution with many libraries providing helpers for them, data attributes make parametrizing not difficult.
-Although the limitation of being able to use plain types of data only can affect the plugin architecture.
+Although the limitation of being able to use key-value pairs only can affect the plugin architecture.

 ### onclick
 An elegant way is to provide data for a JavaScript component using natural